communitiesuk/ukraine-sponsor-resettlement/README.md

 # Ukraine Sponsor Resettlement

-This is the codebase for the [Ruby on Rails app](https://apply-to-offer-homes-for-ukraine.service.gov.uk/) that will handles the submission of sponsorship requests.
+This is the codebase for the [Ruby on Rails app](https://apply-to-offer-homes-for-ukraine.service.gov.uk/) that will handle the submission of sponsorship requests.

 ## Table of Contents